Buying or Selling a Maryland Business:

-Only after analyzing potential liabilities should your attorney determine the desired structure for the sale of a business.
+Only after analyzing potential liabilities should your Maryland business sale attorney determines the desired structure for the sale of a business.
 In addition to properly structuring the business sale transaction, the parties’ attorneys should also consider indemnification agreements, contingent payment arrangements, and the escrow of funds.

 Ready to get started?
 We’re Ready to Help.